ASL-IITM/ASL-IITM.github.io/bijo.markdown

 I am an Assistant Professor of the Engineering Design Department and currently heading the Autonomous Systems Laboratory at the Indian Institute of Technology, Madras.
 <br/>
 <br/>
-My research interests include developing intelligent grasping and manipulation algorithms, developing autonomous navigation solutions for Mobile Robots and multi-agent systems.
+My research interests include developing intelligent grasping and manipulation algorithms, developing autonomous navigation solutions for mobile robots and multi-agent systems.
+I am a member of the Institute of Electrical and Electronics Engineers (IEEE), Institution of Engineers (IEI)-India, The Robotics Society (TRI) - India and the American Society of Mechanical Engineers (ASME).
 For more details on my prior research please refer to <a href="https://bijosebastian.wordpress.com/"> {{ "my personal blog. " | escape }}</a>
 <br/>
 <br/>
     <a href="https://scholar.google.com/citations?user=Z1nNEkcAAAAJ&hl=en"> {{ "Google Scholar, " | escape }}</a>